-Knowledge sharing is essential to achieve organizational success, since it can facilitate decision-making capabilities.
-To aid humane societies, our knowledge sharing initiative builds from a Master of Education perspective, utilizing Instructional Design (ID) and Human Performance Technology (HPT) methodologies.
+Knowledge sharing is essential to organizational success, since it facilitates decision-making capabilities.
+To aid humane societies, our knowledge sharing initiative builds upon Nonprofit & Master of Education perspectives, utilizing Instructional Design (ID) and Human Performance Technology (HPT) methodologies.

 A humane society expanded to a remodeled building that became a new 10,000 sq. ft. clinic.
 The Board of Directors voted to name the clinic "The Pet Health Center".
 A street sign was purchased for approximately $8,000.
 The following year, a new Executive Director was hired and decided to change the name of the clinic to "Veterinary Clinic".
 The new Executive Director provided no supporting data that the name change would be financially beneficial.
 He offered only anecdotal statements that the new name was better.
 He "felt" the new name was better.
 His decision was a "gut" decision.
 Surprisingly, he was able to persuade the Board of Directors to change their minds from the previous year and spend another $8,000 on another sign.
 The following year (2017), the clinic had a deficit of $565,106!
 Did the sum of the Executive Director's "GUT" decisions contribute to this result?

 What is a gut decision?
 A gut decision stems from thinking fast, system 1 thinking, a concept proposed by Nobel Laureate Daniel Kahneman.